 Councilwoman JoAnn Yukimura says it's "horrifying" to think about a child picking up lunch at the cafeteria only to have it taken and thrown away.

 Kauai schools tell parents and guardians when a student's account has a low balance.
-When an account has a negative balance, officials inform parents and guardians payment must be made the following day or the student must bring lunch from home.
+When an account has a negative balance, officials tell parents and guardians payment must be made the next day or the student must bring lunch from home.